 Participants

 Participants were recruited from an introductory psychology course at a large Midwestern university, and each received course credit for their participation.
 There were 100 participants in all.
 Five participants’ data were excluded from analysis for failure to complete the task.
-Data from the remaining 95 participants (67 women and 28 men; 86% Caucasian). all but eight participants were under age 25) were analyzed.
+Data from the remaining 95 participants (67 women and 28 men; 86% Caucasian).
+91.6% were 18-24 years old, 4.2% were 25-34 years old, and 4.2% were 35-54 years old) were analyzed.
 Use of human participants for both experiments was approved by the Institutional Review Board.

 Materials